 I’ll be honest…somedays I’m lucky if I get a shower and others I’m more together and want to put a little more effort into dinner.
 So I’ve included the basic poppy seed chicken recipe which by itself is awesome…and then additional ingredients I like to add to make it a little bit more fantastic when I have the time.
 Oh yeah, and kids love this which makes for a tantrum free dinner table.

-- 5 cups chicken breasts, cooked and cubed
+- 5 cups chicken breasts, cooked and cubed (or shredded)

 - 1 cup sour cream